wintermoon7o7/movie_rec/README.md

 ## About The Project

-**The Movie Cinema** is a comprehensive movie recommendation engine.
+**Watch Next** is a comprehensive movie recommendation engine.
 This application provides all the details of a requested movie, such as its overview, genre, release date, rating, runtime, top cast, and similar movie recommendations.

 A unique feature of this project is its sentiment analysis capability.
-Movie details are fetched from the TMDB API, and the application then uses the movie's IMDB ID to scrape user reviews from the IMDB website.
+Movie details are fetched from the OMDB API, and the application then uses the movie's IMDB ID to scrape user reviews from the IMDB website.
 These reviews are processed by a pre-trained NLP model to determine if the sentiment is positive or negative, providing users with a quick sentiment overview.

 The front-end is designed to be user-friendly, with auto-suggestions to help you find movies as you type.
 If you can't find a movie in the suggestions, just type the full name and press enter; the search is robust enough to handle minor typos.